 Honed concrete can help you save costs because it doesn’t require additional materials.
 Polished concrete requires a polished sealer that can be expensive.

-Honed Concrete Floors don’t need to be polished.
+Honed concrete don’t need to be polished.
 They are naturally smooth and have a finer texture than other types of floors such as granite or marble, which also require polishing treatments on top of the installation process.

-Here are some of the disadvantages of honed concrete floors.
+Here are some of the disadvantages of honed concrete.
 Review them well before getting a honed concrete finish.

 A more costly maintenance